How Our Kids Mark Our Homes As Their Own Like Tomcats

 2. They take over remodeling projects that were not specifically undertaken for them.

 Ellen – Behold the nook for my treadmill.
 What’s that you say?
 Where’s the treadmill?
 Exactly.
 My children overtook this years ago and inexplicably christened it “The Hobo Casino”.
-Only the Grinch could dismantle a casino for hobos.
+Only a cold-hearted person who hates unicorns ad fun could dismantle a casino for hobos.

 3. They do not limit their take over to one section of the house.